Eggs are our inspiration.

 Through consumer research we learned many of you are interested in getting to know what motivates our egg farmers in Ontario.
 As a result, it is our pleasure to share with you what inspires Ontario egg farmers by presenting some of the 500 farm families featured in our Real Farmers.
 Real Eggs. campaign.

 We invite you to visit each farmer, try their family recipe and find your own favourite to share with your family.

 Please be advised that Egg Farmers of Ontario does not conduct employment searches via email and would never request confidential information from end users.

 Our mandate is to provide consumers with a guaranteed supply of safe, high-quality eggs at the most reasonable prices possible.
 This is accomplished through the efficient management of the production of eggs, research, product promotion and ongoing marketing activities.

-The mission of Egg Farmers of Ontario is to provide consumers with a supply of high-quality eggs at a fair price and a fair return to egg and pullet farmers within a stable national supply management system.
+The mission of Egg Farmers of Ontario is to provide consumers with a supply of safe, high-quality eggs at a fair price and a return to egg and pullet farmers achieved through fair farm pricing, within a stable national supply management system.